anupcowkur/Here-Be-Dragons/README.md

 ![How the plugin works](here-be-dragons.gif)

 # Why would I want to do this?
 When writing functional style code, isolating impure and pure functions becomes very important.
-This helsp you visually identify which methods are impure when a bunch of methods are being called in a code block.
+This helps you visually identify which methods are impure when a bunch of methods are being called in a code block.

 For a beginner friendly introduction to functional programming in Android, please checkout out my [blog series](https://medium.freecodecamp.com/functional-programming-for-android-developers-part-1-a58d40d6e742#.z2eewm52o).